Koed00/django-q/README.md

 ### Architecture
 ![Django Q schema](http://i.imgur.com/wTIeg2T.png)

+### Usage
+Schedule the asynchronous exectution of a function by calling `async` from within your Django project.

 ```python
 async(func,*args,hook=None,**kwargs)
 ```

+### Management commands

+#### `qcluster`
+Start a cluster with `./manage.py qcluster`

+####`qmonitor`
+You can monitor basic information about all the connected clusters by running  `./manage.py qmonitor`

+###Admin integration
+Django Q registers itself with the admin page to show failed and succesful tasks.
+From there task results can be read or deleted.
+If neccesary, failed tasks can be reintroduced to the queue.

 ### Signed Tasks
 Tasks are first pickled to Json and then signed using Django's own signing module before being sent to a Redis list.
 This ensures that task packages on the Redis server can only be excuted and read by clusters and django servers who share the same secret key.